SystemsGenetics/GEMmaker/docs/configuration.rst

 If you want to use Salmon for quantification of reads, set ``enable`` to ``true``.

 The ``index_dir`` should be the name of the directory where Salmon index files are found.
 These indexes should have been built with from the reference transcript FASTA file using the ``salmon index`` program.
-The directory must be inside the directory specified by the ``input.reference_dir`` setting.
+By default, Salmon indexing creates a directory.
+This directory is expected to be placed in the ``input/references`` directory.
+If you do not want to use the defaults you must change the directory specified in the ``input.reference_dir` setting and place the Salmon index directory there.

 .. code:: bash